The Nick Ashley Trophy, Lent Term 2026

 Players may have asked to borrow equipment from the Club if necessary (and asked Emmy) — but must have promised to return equipment at the following CUTwC meeting.
 Matches did not need to be played on full-size tables — but could have taken place in student rooms, College bars, wherever was convenient.
 Players should have sportingly decided umpiring decisions themselves, or tossed a coin to adjudicate if it really is too close to decide.
 Players should have noted that 2 games of singles could have been played in 1 hour.

-Lent Term 2024: Jack Murphy was the organiser of the Ladder competition for this term, and should have been reached out to if email addresses we needed.
+Lent Term 2026: Finley Walsh was the organiser of the Ladder competition for this term, and should have been reached out to if email addresses we needed.